newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

   - `_`: Matches any single character.
   - Example:
     ```sql
-    SELECT * FROM products WHERE code ILIKE 'A%';
+    SELECT * FROM products WHERE code ILIKE 'A%'; --only available in PostgreSQL.
     ```

 ### Substring Extraction